dragthor/dragthor.github.com/_posts/2015-09-02-hello-world-android-unit-test.markdown

 permalink: /hello-world-android-unit-test/
 meta: android unit-testing espresso
 image: http://abe90238e3b628565257-c47b312812e6878374960f5d0b7661c9.r73.cf1.rackcdn.com/espresso.jpg
+description: "Tackling android unit testing has more than one approach - JUnit tests and Espresso tests.
+Automate Android UI testing."
 ---
 Tackling android unit testing has more than one approach.
 A library file or class file(s) without android dependencies can utilize [JUnit](http://www.junit.org) or any other Java unit testing framework.
 However, as soon as the code that you want to test is dependent on [Activity Context](http://developer.android.com/reference/android/app/Activity.html) you write instrumentation tests that execute on actual devices or virtual devices.